PV-Lab/SL-PerovskiteOpt/Synthetic Example of BO with Probablistic Constraints using Emukit/README.md

-# Bayesian Optimization with Two Probablistic Constraints using Emukit
+# Bayesian Optimization with Two Probabilistic Constraints using Emukit
 To install emukit, simply run:
 `pip install emukit`
 For more info, see https://github.com/amzn/emukit